 I have chosen subjects to govern who have thrown me into terribly misleading paths; some were greedy, others despotic, ignorant and unreasonable.
 One such … whom I thought had a super intelligence is nothing but a fool and a dangerous fool. … M. Turgot [brother of Minister Turgot] is crazy and dishonest at the same time 3.

-Although in part these complaints were intended to shift the blame for the disastrous colonization policies that Choiseul had attempted in Guiana to the overseas officials, they do ring a note of truth, however.
+Although in part these complaints were intended to shift the blame for the disastrous colonization policies that Choiseul had attempted in Guiana to the overseas officials,

 After the Ancien régime was overthrown the overseas administration was made more efficient and rational in its operations—just as was the government in France.
 Power was no longer shared between governor and intendant.
 The latter post had been abolished and the governor, like the Napoleonic prefect, concentrated authority in his own hands.